JanaN02/Python/README.md

 The calculated wind chill index is then rounded to the nearest integer

 #### SELECTIVE STATEMENT PROGRAMS :
-&nbsp <P>4, Accept a number from the user and check whether it's a positive number or not.<br><br>
+<P>4, Accept a number from the user and check whether it's a positive number or not.<br><br>
-&nbsp 5, Accept three sides of the triangle and check whether the triangle is possible or not.<br><br>
+ 5, Accept three sides of the triangle and check whether the triangle is possible or not.<br><br>
-&nbsp 6, Check if the nth power of a number is even or not (get the number and the power as an input).<br><br>
+ 6, Check if the nth power of a number is even or not (get the number and the power as an input).<br><br>
-&nbsp 7, ACB - Omni Bus Company, has decided to give a traveling fare concession for the Senior Citizen as 20%, the actual fare will be Rs 1020.
+ 7, ACB - Omni Bus Company, has decided to give a traveling fare concession for the Senior Citizen as 20%, the actual fare will be Rs 1020.
 The upper age limit for Senior Citizens is Above ‘60’.<br>
 For verification, they will ask for the date of birth (Take Year alone), and if satisfied,